benzend/official-portfolio/_posts/my-2025-wrapped.md

 Consume a lot but create just as much.
 A healthy growth ratio feels close to 50/50.

-Bulk consume, then act, then critique.
+My learning strategy: Bulk consume, then act, then critique.
 Repeat.

 Measure how you spend your time to see how you're wasting it.

 Becoming top 1% isn't as hard as it seems.
-It just takes time, discipline, and honest self-reflection.
+It just takes time, discipline, and consistent self-reflection.

 Expect meaningful outcomes to take years.
 Play the long game.

 ---

-## Books I Read in 2025
+## Top Books I Read in 2025

+Here are the books I read in 2025, top being the most influential for me.

 - Supercommunicators — Charles Duhigg
 - Start with Why — Simon Sinek
+- The Mom Test — Rob Fitzpatrick
+- Dopamine Nation — Anne Lembke
 - Peak Performance — Brad Stulberg & Steve Magness
 - Start Small, Stay Small — Rob Walling
-- The Mom Test — Rob Fitzpatrick
 - Storyworthy — Matthew Dicks
 - Trust and Inspire — Stephen M.R.
 Covey
-- Dopamine Nation — Anne Lembke
 - Predictably Irrational — Dan Ariely
 - The Richest Man in Babylon — George S. Clason
 - An Astronaut's Guide to Life on Earth — Chris Hadfield
 - Do Hard Things — Steve Magness
 - Good Strategy / Bad Strategy — Richard Rumelt

+## The New Year and New Goals

+I'm going to start a 2026 with a few goals:

+1. I want to lean into content creation.
+I'm going to start writing more.
+2. I want to learn more about the intersection of AI and business.
+3. I want to read more books.
+The goal to 2 per month!
+4. I want to help more people.
+Writing content is a great way to do that.
+5. I want to get my SaaS startups off the ground, pull in a bit of extra revenue.